-Module Number Module Name Responsible Lecturer CMS-VC-ELV1 Visual Computing Advanced Prof. Dr. Stefan Gumhold stefan.gumhold@tu-dresden.de Qualification Objectives Students have in-depth and specialized knowledge in the field of visual computing.
-They are able to select suitable solution methods for new tasks and develop existing methods.
-Contents Contents of the module are in-depth questions from the field of Visual Computing.
+Module Number Module Name Responsible Lecturer CMS-VC-ELV1 Visual Computing Advanced Prof. Dr. Stefan Gumhold stefan.gumhold@tu-dresden.de Qualification Objectives Students have in-depth and specialized computing.
+They are able to select tasks and develop existing methods suitable solution methods for new Contents Contents of the module are in-depth questions from the field of Visual Computing.
 Depending on the student's focus, this includes: advanced topics in computer graphics and visual computing, as well as their solution using classical methods and procedures of machine learning, multimedia technology, advanced aspects of user interface design and human machine interaction, applications in the fields of life sciences and interactive information visualisation.
 Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 12 lecture hours per week plus independent study.
 The courses are to be selected from the CMS-VC-ELV1 catalogue to the specified extent; this will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, in writing, including the language of the course, the necessary examinations and the weighting of the grades.
 Prerequisites for Participation No previous specialist knowledge is required.
 Usability The module is a compulsory module for students of the track Visual Computing in the Master degree programme Computational Modelling and Simulation.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination consists of the VC-ELV1 catalogue. module examination is passed.
-The examinations specified in the CMS- Credit Points and Grades 15 credit points can be earned through completing the module.
+Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+The module examination consists of the examinations specified in the CMS-VC-ELV1 catalogue.
+Credit Points and Grades 15 credit points can be earned through completing the module.
 The module grade results from the average of the graded work, weighted according to the catalogue CMS-VC-ELV1.
 Frequency of the Module The module is offered each academic year, starting in the summer semester.
 Workload The workload is 450 hours in total.
 Duration of the Module The module takes two semesters to complete.